 The best therapists are comfortable and confident with uncertainty and are able to pass this onto their patients informing them of all the options and pros and cons of these.
 The best therapists work together with their patients rather than being certain that they know what is best for them.
-Uncertainty is something we need to accept and tolerate more and despite fears and concerns, uncertainty is really useful as it forces both therapists and patients to think.
+Uncertainty is something we all need to accept and tolerate more and despite fears and concerns, uncertainty is really useful as it forces both therapists and patients to think more.

 No 5: The Accessible Therapist